A1Liu/DSFP/Server/bin/server/Roadmap.md

 # Roadmap

 # Synchronization of methods
-Access to the ratings DB CANNOT happen simultaneously Access to UserDB and friend/follow DB is fine though, doesn't need to be synced, except in the case of 2 clients on same account.
+Access to the ratings db CANNOT happen simultaneously Access to UserDB and friend/follow DB is fine though, doesn't need to be synced, except in the case of 2 clients on same account.

 # Processing requests

-## Possible Requests
+### Possible Requests
 - Actions (c sends object/string, s sends confirmation string)
   - New Account (object, string)
   - Sign in (string, string)